ArtisanMobile/devdocs/_posts/2014-02-27-proguard-for-android.md

 In your ```proguard-project.txt``` file you will need to add the following exceptions.

 {% highlight bash %}
-# You probably already have these exceptions in place
+# You probably already have this exception in place, no need to duplicate it if you do
 -keep public class * extends android.app.Activity

-# Keep method signatures for methods that are used for Artisan analytics events
+# Keep method signatures for methods that are matched via AspectJ for Artisan analytics events
 -keepclassmembers class * extends android.content.Context {
     public void *(android.view.View);
     public void *(android.view.MenuItem);